 To carry out the above duties in accordance with the Education

 Department’s Equal Opportunities Policy.

+Addendum:

+Progression to SS5, if the role is required to manage breakfast club assistants.

 All school based staff have the responsibility for promoting the safeguarding and welfare of children.
 All school staff should be aware of the school’s Child Protection and Safeguarding Policy and work in accordance with this document at all times.